Apoll011/Alex/SKILLS.md

 ## Best Practices

 1. **Error Handling**:
-- Most of the thrown errors are handled by the Input Processor (Processor class) be its better for the skill if it caught some of the known error for a smoother user experience.
+- Most of the thrown errors are handled by the Input Processor (Processor class) be its better for the skill if it caught some of the known error for a smoother user experience
 2. **Translation Organization**:
 - Keep translations in locale files
 - Include all supported languages